Safeguarding at JFS

 JFS are committed to working hard to reduce all the kinds of harm that children may suffer, including abuse, bullying, discrimination and sexual violence and harassment.
 If you have any concerns at all about the safety or welfare of a child, please do not hesitate to contact us.

-- Deputy Designated Safeguarding Lead: Ms Lelanie Grobler
+- Deputy Designated Safeguarding Lead: Mrs Lelanie Grobler

-- Deputy Designated Safeguarding Lead: Miss Gita Patel
+- Deputy Designated Safeguarding Lead: Miss Aaminah Hassam

 The contact details for the Safeguarding Leads are:

-Our Pastoral Teams are Safeguarding trained and can also be contacted for specific queries about students in their year group.
+Our Safeguarding and Mental Health and Wellbeing Team are Level 3 safeguarding trained and can also be contacted for specific queries about students.

 Please click on the following topics to access further information and help: